-Now we move to the number field case.
-In fact, it is the work \cite{XZ} on the Jacquet-Langlands transfer via cohomology of Shimura varieties that motivated all the conjectures.
-So there must be analogous conjectural formulas for the cohomology of Shimura varieties\footnote{It would be very interesting to see whether the cohomology of locally symmetric spaces admit similar descriptions.}, except currently we are missing the description of $\frakA_{K_v}$ at places above $\ell$ and $\infty$.
-(In particular, the sheaf at $\ell$ or $\infty$ should encode the information of the ``weights".)
-In addition, we do not yet have the stack of global Langlands parameters in the number field case.
-So we leave a precise formulation of the analogue of Conjecture \ref{Con: local-global} and \ref{C: gen coh} for number fields to \cite{EZ}.
+Now we turn to the number field case.
+In fact, the work \cite{XZ} on the Jacquet-Langlands transfer via the cohomology of Shimura varieties motivated all the conjectures discussed here.
+Therefore, we should expect analogous conjectural formulas for the cohomology of Shimura varieties\footnote{It would be quite interesting to explore whether the cohomology of locally symmetric spaces admits similar descriptions.}, although we currently lack a description of $\frakA_{K_v}$ at places above $\ell$ and $\infty$.
+(In particular, the sheaf at $\ell$ or $\infty$ is expected to encode information about the "weights".)
+Additionally, we do not yet have a stack of global Langlands parameters in the number field case.
+Consequently, we defer a precise formulation of the analogues of Conjecture \ref{Con: local-global} and \ref{C: gen coh} for number fields to \cite{EZ}.

 Here we formulate a conjecture, which would be a generalization of one of the main results of \cite{XZ}, and would imply the geometric realization of the Jacquet-Langlands correspondence between inner forms that are different at $\{p,\infty\}$ (the work \cite{XZ} only gives JL transfers between inner forms that are different at $\infty$).
 Let $(G,X)$ be a Shimura datum.
 Let $V_\mu$ denote the irreducible representation of $\hat{G}$ of highest weight $\mu$ associated to the Shimura cocharacter of $G$ in the usual way.
 Let $p$ be a prime, and $\mG_p$ a parahoric model of $G_{\bQ_p}$.
 Let $K=K_pK^p$ be a level with $K_p=\mG_p(\bZ_p)$.
 Recall that we (for simplicity) assume that the center $Z_G$ of $G$ is connected.
 In addition, we make the following assumptions: \begin{itemize} \item The maximal anisotropic torus in $Z_G$ is anisotropic over $\bR$; \item The group $G$ satisfies the Hasse principle; \item The $G(\bR)$-conjugacy class $X$ of $h:\bS\to G_\bR$ is in fact a $G_\ad(\bR)$-conjugacy class. \end{itemize} The first assumption is essential in order to relate Shimura varieties with moduli of local shtukas.
 The last two assumptions are imposed to simplify the exposition.
 They can be dropped if one considers certain union of Shimura varieties in the sequel.